canonical/tdx/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **System report**
-Please run the [system-report.sh](../../system-report.sh) script on your host system and copy the output below.
+Please run the `system-report.sh` script (located in the root directory of this repo) on your host system and copy the output below.